 Hybrid fabrication

-A fabrication protocol is developed and processed through an industrial 3-axis CNC milling machine.
-An optimized .cnc format G-CODE (Fig.16) was generated from Grasshopper to directly provide the machines with pre-processed working trajectories.
+A fabrication protocol has been developed and processed through an industrial 3-axis CNC milling machine.
+An optimized CNC format G-CODE (Fig.17) has been generated from Grasshopper to directly provide the machines with pre-processed working trajectories.